 As we said above one of the most spread and easy backdoors is outdated software.
 It is incredibly important to keep your website updated as soon as a new plugin or CMS version is available.
 We mentioned above that bots can easily detect vulnerabilities.
 What we didn’t mention as besides that such bots can crawl the whole Net and detect the sites with outdated software and open exposures and then get their bad and dirty hands in it.

-Default settings of basically all CMS’s are a mess.
-For example, some CMS allow to setup any kind of extensions to any kind of user.
+The default settings of basically all CMS’s are a mess.
+For example, some CMS allows to setup of any kind of extensions to any kind of user.
 So one day you just come by to check on your business and see that some user installed some extension and it deleted all your data.
 Don’t let it come to that, review the security settings of the CMS carefully before going live, as it’s just worth it.
-If you’re not sure that your security barriers are good enough, you should look for some qualified service provider.
+If you're not sure that your security barriers are good enough, you should look for some qualified service provider.
 It will review your security settings and consult you on how to secure website and server for maximum protection.

 Extensions / plugins selection